-From bench to bedside (and back) research is centered largely on clinical trials, many conducted through the York Clinical Research Facility (our joint venture with York Hospital), and in association with the Vaccine Institute, St George's London.
+From bench to bedside (and back) research is centered largely on clinical trials that can be performed in our dedicated clinical area within CII Q block, many conducted through the joint ventures with York Hospital and in association with the Vaccine Institute, St George's London.

 Funded by the Bill and Melinda Gates Foundation, the Wellcome Trust, the European Commission and the NIH, we conduct phase 1 trials of mucosal vaccines and microbicides against HIV-1 (Phase I trial to start in 2014), with a focus on finding safe, effective and easily accessible interventions for women in developing countries.

 Other genital tract infections investigated in human volunteers include Chlamydia and HPV (HPV vaccine trial started in 2014).

 A first-in-man trial of a new therapeutic vaccine for visceral leishmaniasis started in 2013, funded by a Wellcome Trust Translation Award.

 The year 2011 marks 30 years of AIDS.
 In that time, AIDS has claimed more than 25 million lives and more than 60 million people have become infected with HIV.
 Still, each day, more than 7,000 people are newly infected with the virus, including 1,000 children.
 No country has escaped the devastation of this truly global epidemic.
 Nevertheless, HIV programmes are now bearing fruit, with global HIV incidence declining, treatment access expanding and an unparalleled global movement mobilized to demand respect for the dignity and human rights of everyone vulnerable to, and affected by, HIV.
 The next stage in control of this global pandemic is to continue to strive towards the elimination of new infections.